The Demigod Files: Percy Jackson and the Sword of Hades

 Rick Riordan wrote this short story for World Book Day 2009.
 It takes place between The Battle of the Labyrinth and The Last Olympian.
-It seems to be part of the canon as a whole, as it was referenced in The House of Hades and The Lost Hero.
+It's part of the canon as a whole, as it has narrative connections to The House of Hades and The Sun and the Star where the memory-wiped Bob plays a crucial role in both books.
+In addition, the paperback version of The House of Hades contains a copy of the short story in the back.

 Persephone calls Percy, Thalia and Nico, the children of the Big Three, into the Underworld to retrieve Hades' new sword from a demigod spy who stole it.
 Persephone gives them a magical flower to track the thief.
 Percy, Nico and Thalia must retrieve the sword before time runs out.

 They track the thief, Ethan Nakamura, with the help of the flower.
 Issues arise when Ethan revives the Titan Iapetus using a special key in the sword.
-After a fight with the enemy, Percy flings Iapetus into the river Lethe, a river that erases memories.
+After a fight with the enemy, Percy flings Iapetus into the River Lethe, a river that erases memories.
 After being memory-wiped Iapetus is convinced by Percy that his name is Bob and that they are friends.
 When the three heroes and "Bob" return to Hades and Persephone with the sword, they learn that Persephone commissioned the sword against Hades' orders after seeing Hades in anger and threatening Persephone never to disobey him again.